Damiere Byrd: College career

 Byrd played wide receiver for the South Carolina Gamecocks football team as a true freshman in 2011.
-After his senior season in 2014, Byrd had amassed 1265 yards on 68 receptions (18.6 yards/catch) with 10 touchdowns.
+After his senior season in 2014, Byrd had amassed 1,265 yards on 68 receptions (18.6 yards/catch) with 10 touchdowns in his collegiate career.

 Byrd was considered the fastest player on the team while at South Carolina and also competed for the South Carolina track team.

 Professional career

+Pre-draft

-On the South Carolina Pro Day, Byrd only ran the 40-yard dash once, since his left calf muscle tightened up on him.
+At the South Carolina Pro Day, Byrd only ran the 40-yard dash once, since his left calf muscle tightened up on him.
 Byrd, having a track & field background, was able to put up impressive numbers, completing the short shuttle in 4.03 seconds, the three-cone in 6.6 seconds and the 60-yard long shuttle in 10.90 seconds, faster than any other time posted at the 2015 scouting combine.

-Carolina Panthers
+Carolina Panthers (first stint)

+2015

 On May 8, 2015, Byrd was signed as an undrafted free agent by the Carolina Panthers.
 On September 5, 2015, he was released by the Panthers.
 On September 7, 2015, Byrd was signed to the Panthers' practice squad, where he spent the rest of his rookie season.
 On February 7, 2016, Byrd's Panthers played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.